Should My Child Enroll in Honors Or General Courses?

 • Make a list of the subject areas where the student excels vs. the courses in which the student struggles.

-• Evaluate the courses that were deemed difficult.
+• Evaluate the courses that were deemed problematic.
 Have the student reflect on why each particular subject area was challenging.
-Was the struggle due to poor instruction, lack of organization, inability to turn in homework on time, or due to deeper course-content challenges?
-Once the parent and child have discussed the specific problems in each subject area, use the discussion to decide whether the academic setting could help students gain greater support in specific areas.
+Was the struggle due to poor instruction, lack of organization, inability to turn in homework on time, or more profound course-content challenges?
+Once the parent and child have discussed the specific problems in each subject area, use the discussion to decide whether the academic setting could help students gain more significant support in particular areas.

 • Next, for the areas in which students excel, students may want to consider signing up for an honors section of the course.
-Before signing up, however, students should reflect on key questions:
+Before signing up, however, students should reflect on critical questions:

 Am I willing to sacrifice an A to participate in a more challenging class?
 Does my school offer "weighted" grades for honors work?
 Will I be able to handle the honors content and assignments amidst my extra-curricular obligations?
-(Consider sports, hobbies, part-time jobs, etc) Do I prefer faster-paced courses or more steady and supportive environments?
-Ultimately, both average and honors courses are designed to meet the unique needs of kids of diverse learning paces and abilities.
-Parents and students can arrange a meeting with their school's guidance counselor for greater guidance and information.
+(Consider sports, hobbies, part-time jobs, etc.) Do I prefer faster-paced courses or more steady and supportive environments?
+Ultimately, average and honors courses are designed to meet the unique needs of kids of diverse learning paces and abilities.
+Parents and students can arrange a meeting with their school's guidance counselor for more excellent guidance and information.

 Questions?
 Contact us on Facebook. @publicschoolreview